TheHellem/webscrape-coins/README.md

-# A scrip for scraping coin data from www.norgesmynter.no
+# A script for scraping coin data from www.norgesmynter.no

 *Work in progess*